s3-jmim/Final-Repository/README.md

 ```
 cat proteomes/*.faa > allprotein.fas
 ```
-It concatenates all protein sequence files into a single file called allprotein.fas
+It concatenates all protein sequence files into a single file called allprotein.fas which was provided by Dr. Rest

 Download Query Sequence